dcminter/hntags.com/README.md

 bucket/folder after each push.
 However that feels like a potentially fragile approach and it's probably solving for a problem (an expensive amount of data in the bucket) that I'll never really have.
 S3 is very cheap.
 We'll see.

+It occurred to me that if I end up with a category of "index" then I would overwrite my front page!
+I modified so that the front page is generated last, so worst case we'll end up with the "index" category pointing at the front page instead of a dedicated category page.
+Uh.
+Let's call that an easter egg and hope it never happens.

 Bugfix: ~~I saw an encoding issue on a story; an em-dash got displayed as `â€“` in story 44561516 so that needs a proper fix.
 That will likely come *after* the work to get it regularly and automatically publishing though.~~ the files served from the S3 bucket weren't declared as using the UTF-8 charset as part of the content type header.
 I've therefore added a meta tag in the template to declare this inline.
+Oh and I later realised that the reason S3 wasn't returning the desired charset in the content type was that I hadn't told it to when uploading the file via the AWS CLI.
+This is *also* fixed in the boto3 based uploading now - but I left the meta tag in the template as a belt & braces fix.

 I think I want to dockerise this stuff before I fully commit to running it on an hourly basis (the plan).